NeoVintageous/NeoVintageous/README.md

 `cr.` | Coerce word under cursor to dot.case. | [abolish.vim](https://github.com/tpope/vim-abolish/blob/master/doc/abolish.txt)
 `cr<Space>` | Coerce word under cursor to space case. | [abolish.vim](https://github.com/tpope/vim-abolish/blob/master/doc/abolish.txt)
 `crt` | Coerce word under cursor to Title Case. | [abolish.vim](https://github.com/tpope/vim-abolish/blob/master/doc/abolish.txt)

-Read more about abolish usage in the [help file](https://github.com/tpope/vim-abolish/blob/master/doc/abolish.txt).

-### Other plugins

-Please open issues about vim plugins you would like to see implemented, or about plugins you are thinking of writing because we may be willing to add it to the plugin by default.

 ## CONFIGURATION